The Midlife Edit

 No prep needed.
 No agenda required.
 You can arrive with a specific thing or just with yourself and see what comes up.

-Get clearer on what actually matters to them now.
+get clearer on what actually matters now

 The goal isn't to go back to who you were before midlife arrived.